4 Ways to Use Flash Fill in Excel to Extract, Combine, Clean or Format Data

 Flash Fill button in Ribbon in Microsoft Excel.

-To use Flash Fill with a context menu:
+To use Flash Fill using a drop-down menu:

-1. Select the first cell immediately to the right of one or more columns of data you want to extract, combine, clean or format.
+1. Select a cell to the right of one or more columns of data you want to extract, combine, clean or format.

 3. Press Enter.